tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The Test Validation Data are organized as two flat CSV files.
 Each row in each file is intended for the single `Validation` of a single Test.
 The file has columns identifying the Test, the input data, the expected `Response.status`, `Response.result`, an example `Response.comment`, `Parameter` values (if any), and a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).
 Most of the terms for a given Test are `bdq:Empty`.

-The Test Validation Data records are all fragmentary [Simple Darwin Core](https://dwc.tdwg.org/simple/) (Wieczorek et al. 2012) Occurrence records.
+The Test Validation Data records are all fragmentary [Simple Darwin Core](https://dwc.tdwg.org/simple/) (Wieczorek et al. 2012) dwc:Occurrence records.
 Each row contains values for only those Darwin Core terms that are relevant input to the particular `Validation` and consists of a mixture of real and artificial data.
 The validation data consist of over 1100 records, with an average of about 10 validation cases for each Test (designed to exercise all of the decision pathways in the `Specification` of the Test).
 The set of rows for a given Test are intended to be sufficient to validate that an `Implementation` of that particular Test performs as expected against the `Specification`.

 #### 8.1.1 DataID as a validation data record identifier (normative)